C0nfirmeD/2020_spring_ruby/README.md

 # 2020_spring_ruby
 Ruby practice

-Thsi repository will hold materials from lectures and practices.
+This repository will hold materials from lectures and practices.